WiC64-Team/wic64-library/README.md

 [`WIC64_HTTP_POST_URL`](#WIC64_HTTP_POST_URL).

-The data will be POSTed with `Content-Type: application/octet-stream` and can be accessed on the server side using the HTTP POST variable `data` by default, e.g. when using PHP, the data will be accessible via `$_POST["data"]`.
+The data will be POSTed with `Content-Type: application/octet-stream` and can be accessed on the server side using the HTTP POST variable `data` by default.
+For example, when using PHP, the data will be accessible via `$_POST["data"]`.

 <details>
   <summary>Errors</summary>